skingdev/fresco-bakery/tutorial.md

 `test/templates`: Contains the html file for mocha that you can go to once the application is up and running [http://localhost:9001/test.html](http://localhost:9001/test.html)

 `test/unit`: Contains unit tests

+`tutorial`: Contains the images that this tutorial document uses

 ## Let's get going